Arcadia at the End of the El Lines

 It was that seed from which today’s Morton Arboretum grew—1,700 acres (500 acres of plant collections and gardens, and 900 acres of woods and lakes) that are home to 3,300 different plant species.
 Morton is known mainly for its research and education—it includes laboratory facilities and the Sterling Morton Library, an outstanding collection of rare books on landscape architecture, plus several special collections on Midwestern landscape history that includes papers of such notables as Jens Jensen.
 O. C. Simonds, and May Theilgaard Watts.

-At the other end of Chicagoland is the Chicago Botanic Garden.
+At the far northern end of Chicagoland is the Chicago Botanic Garden.
 The Chicago Horticultural Society in the 1963 needed a place to build its planned botanical garden, and the Forest Preserve District of Cook County owned land—the northernmost reaches of the old Skokie lagoons, north of Dundee Road in Glencoe—that it didn’t know what to do with.
 The lagoons were frequently spoiled by runoff and treated sewage from upstream carried into the garden grounds by the Skokie River.
 A deal was done and ground-breaking took place in 1965.

 After extensive revision to the landscape—including routing the Skokie River around the lagoons, which eliminated the pollution problem—the garden opened in 1968.
 Today is it s a showcase, of every kind of gardening feasible in these latitudes, including stream and prairie restorations.
 Visitors may learn from 23 gardens and three native habitat areas on a total of 385 acres of land and water that comprises nine islands, six miles of shoreline, 15 acres of prairie, and 100 acres of woods.
-The CBG attracts 00 million visitors each year—enough that the CBG likes to call itself the world’s most visited botanical garden—probably an unprovable claim but a plausible one. ●
+The CBG attracts more than a million visitors each year—enough that the CBG likes to call itself the world’s most visited botanical garden—probably an unprovable claim but a plausible one. ●